ThatGuyKeon/Traverse-Project/README.md

 The mood is meant to feel peaceful and atmospheric while exploring the mountain environment, while also creating slight tension when entering darker areas.
 Lighting is used to create contrast between safe spaces and more challenging traversal sections.

 ## Design Intentions
-• Use lighting to guide player movement
+â€¢ Use lighting to guide player movement
-• Create contrast between dark and light areas
+â€¢ Create contrast between dark and light areas
-• Encourage exploration through terrain variation
+â€¢ Encourage exploration through terrain variation
-• Add puzzle elements to create engagement
+â€¢ Add puzzle elements to create engagement
-• Reward the player by reaching the final shrine
+â€¢ Reward the player by reaching the final shrine
-• Encourage observation rather than just moving forward
+â€¢ Encourage observation rather than just moving forward

 ## Navigation and Exploration Design
 The main traversal path is designed to naturally guide the player through the environment using terrain shape and lighting.
 Players are encouraged to observe their surroundings carefully rather than just follow a straight path.